crownstone/bluenet/docs/INSTALL.md

     cd $BLUENET_DIR/scripts
     ./firmware.sh build

+By default, the code is built inside the `$BLUENET_WORKSPACE_DIR/build` folder and if successful, the compiled binaries (*.hex, *.elf, *.bin) are copied to `$BLUENET_WORKSPACE_DIR/bin`.
+If you want to change either folder, you can use the following environment variables

+    - `BLUENET_BUILD_DIR`.
+Set this variable to the path where the build files should be stored.
+    - `BLUENET_BIN_DIR`.
+Set this variable to the path where the compiled binaries should be stored

-If this fails due to misconfiguration, you might have to remove the `$BLUENET_DIR/build` dir.
+If the compilation fails due to misconfiguration, you might have to remove the build dir and then try again.

 To upload the application with the JLink you can use:

     ./firmware.sh upload

 To debug with `gdb` you can use:

     ./firmware.sh debug